zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |  Remainder Character                 |   CH     |  76           |    ```REMC, R1 [A,R2]```               |   GE         |

-The value in register R1 (the dividend) is divided by the 8-bit positive integer (the divisor) at the effective address and the non negative remainder is stored in register R1.
-The remainder is compared to zero to set the CCR.
-If the divisor is zero, the zero divisor exception occurs and register R1 is unchanged.
+The value in register `R1` (the dividend) is divided by the 8-bit positive integer (the divisor) at the effective address and the non negative remainder is stored in register `R1`.
+The remainder is compared to zero to set the `CCR`.
+If the divisor is zero, the zero divisor exception occurs and register `R1` is unchanged.

 ### 79. RREMR